HannahHuckstep/PhlashNAMe/index.md

 ## Analysis modes

 PhlashyNAMe is a suite of tools that enable a network-based analysis of phosphoproteomic data.
-The analysis tools provided within PhlashyNAMe are (ideally in some order e.g. order of usage/frequency of usage):
+The analysis tools provided within PhlashyNAMe are in order of usage:

 Database creation

-1. CreateDB - Description
+1. CreateDB - This function is used to create the neo4j graph of Reactome.
-2. IntegratePSP - Description
+2. IntegratePSP - This function with integrate the PhosphoSitePlus database into the Reactome graph created in the previous function.

 Data mapping onto the database

-1. MapPeptides - Description
+1. MapPeptides - This function will map a phosphopeptide dataset onto the graph created in the previous steps.

 Network analysis

-1. TraversalAnalysis - Description
-2. ShortestPath - Description
-3. NeighbourhoodAnalysis - Description
-4. BinomialNeighbourhoodAnalysis - Description
-5. MinimalConnectionNetwork - Description
+1. TraversalAnalysis - This function performs the Traversal Analysis, which will generate a subgraph of everything up/downstream of the given UniProt IDs/nodes.
+A report will be generated along with a tsv file of the subgraph for cytoscape.
+2. ShortestPath - This function will generate the shortest path between two given nodes, given such a path exists.
+A report is generated along with a tsv file for cytoscape.
+3. MinimalConnectionNetwork - This function will create a subnetwork of all the shortest paths between all measured nodes of a given experiment.
+A report is generated along with a tsv file for cytoscape.
+4. qPhosED/mouseED - These functions will create an Empirical Null Distribution (required to run the Neighbourhood Analysis).
+5. NeighbourhoodAnalysis - This function will ... (can be used to evaluate a sing nbhd vs all nbhds)
+6. WriteDBtoSIF - This function will print the current graph as a SIF file (nodes and their edges) along with an attribute file (the properties belonging to each node.
+This function is intended to be used to allow the graph to be loaded and visualised in cytoscape.

 Other accesory modules

-1. PrintDatabase - Description
+1. PrintDatabase - This function will print all nodes in the database onto the console.
-2. AmountWithLabel - Description
+2. AmountWithLabel - This function will tell you how many nodes in the graph there are with a given label.
+If no label is provided it will print out all current labels in the database.
-3. WriteAllUIDs - Description
+3. WriteAllUIDs - This function will print all UniProt ids in the graph to the console.
-4. WritePhos - Description
+4. WritePhos - This function will print all phosphorylations in the database to the console.
-5. WriteDBtoSIF - Description

 ## Tool options and commands
 To start, navigate into the repo directory and type the following command to view all of the tool options: